alexwpratt/alexwpratt.github.io/posts/inspiring-confidence.md

 I love the game, the strategy, the competition, the talent, the personalities, and the joy around it.
 I love playing it (albeit poorly), I love watching it, and I love talking about it.
 Among other things, basketball has a lot of lessons and metaphors for life embedded into it.

-Check out this clip from a game a while back between the Sacramento Kings and the Golden State Warriors: [Link](https://www.youtube.com/watch?v=LcqDydmVa-s).
+Check out [this clip](https://www.youtube.com/watch?v=LcqDydmVa-s) from a game a while back between the Sacramento Kings and the Golden State Warriors.

 In a close game with time running out, Buddy Hield hits a bold, contested, and very long three.
 He's the best shooter on the team, and one of the best in the NBA this year.
 A deadball occurs right after, and you see an exchange between him and his coach, Dave Joerger.
 I don't what the actual words said here are, but Buddy Hield's reaction seems to say Joerger was pretty unhappy about that shot he took.